TonyBoy56/capstoneV2/README.md

 * 2-5:30: Encountering errors in console.log(API) placement.
 Making attempts to view data in the browsers DevTools

 ### 7/29/20
 * 8-9:50: Encountering account linking issues with Activision and Playstation network.
-Searching for alternative accounts to present data
+Searching for alternative accounts to present data. https://www.callofduty.com/

 ## User Stories: